 Favre has been sacked 14 times and hit numerous other times this year, but his protection appeared to be better against the Packers.
-He was sacked only once in that game, but he remains one of the lowest rated quarterbacks in the league this year.
+He was sacked only once in that game, but he still is one of the lowest rated quarterbacks in the league this year.

 He is ranked 30th with a 68.0 passer rating, 32nd in interception percentage with 10 and 25th in completion percentage (58.1).
 After throwing only seven interception all of last year, Favre has 10 this season to go with four lost fumbles.

 If Favre can't play, the Vikings would turn to former starter Tarvaris Jackson.